neka-nat/image_completion_tf2/README.md

 ## Prepare dataset

-Please download appropriate image dataset and put it under the "data" folder.
+Please download appropriate image dataset and put it under the "data" folder and "test" folder.
 For example, please put the images as follows.

 ```